-Dow futures gain on Caterpillar earnings
+Stocks boosted by Caterpillar earnings, but tech shares struggle

-U.S. stock futures were poised for a higher open Monday after heavy equipment maker Caterpillar reported record second-quarter profit, raised its full-year outlook and hiked its dividend.
+Shares of Dow Jones Industrial Average members opened modestly higher Monday after heavy equipment maker Caterpillar reported a record second-quarter profit, hiked its full-year outlook and raised its dividend.

 Continue Reading Below

 The Deerfield, Illinois, manufacturer beat Wall Street's expectations, which had been tempered by worries about the effect of tariffs on the company's exports and also rising input costs.

-Shares of the company were up more than 2% in premarket action.
+Shares of the company were up more than 2% in morning trading before paring those gains.

 |Ticker